Engineers Rail welcomes you to another segment of the knowledgeable journey, where you will learn the Types of Scales in Engineering Drawing.

 Types of Scales in Engineering Drawing-

-There are several types of Engineering drawing scales.
+There are several types of Engineering drawing scales or different types of scales in engineering drawing.
 They are-

 - Plain Scale